Iraqis seek political solution to avert army attack on Falluja

 "Our army is not professional and not trained for such a battle inside the city," said one senior Iraqi army officer.
 "Getting in would be very costly for the army and civilians."

-(Additional reporting by Kamal Na'ama in Falluja, Ahmed Rasheed and Alistair Lyon in Baghdad, and Michelle Nichols at the United Nations; Editing by Alistair Lyon, Sonya Hepinstall and Ken Wills)
+(Additional reporting by Kamal Na'ama in Falluja, Ahmed Rasheed and Alistair Lyon in Baghdad; Editing by Alistair Lyon and Sonya Hepinstall)